hknd23/idcempy/paper.md

 repository.

 # Statement of Need
 Scholars and Data Scientists often use discrete choice models to evaluate ordered outcomes using the ordered probit model and unordered polytomous measures via the multinomial logit (MNL) estimator.
 These models, however, cannot account for the fact that in many ordered and unordered polytomous choice situations, an excessive share of observations—stemming from two distinct d.g.p’s—fall into a single category which is thus “inflated.”
-For instance, ordered outcome measures of self-reported smoking behavior that range from 0 for “no smoking” to 3 for “smoking 20 cigarettes or more daily” contain excessive observations in the zero (no smoking) category that includes two types of non-smokers: individuals who never smoke cigarettes, and those who smoked previously but temporarily stopped smoking because of their high price [@harris2007zero; @greene2015inflated].
+For instance, ordered outcome measures of self-reported smoking behavior that range from 0 for “no smoking” to 3 for “smoking 20 cigarettes or more daily” contain excessive observations in the zero (no smoking) category that includes two types of non-
+smokers: individuals who never smoke cigarettes, and those who smoked previously but temporarily stopped smoking because of their high price [@harris2007zero; @greene2015inflated].

-In ordered choice measures such as immigration attitudes, it is the middle-category of “indifference” that is inflated since it includes respondents who are truly indifferent about immigration and those who select “indifference” because of social desirability reasons [@bagozzi2012mixture; @brown2020modelling].
+In ordered choice measures such as immigration attitudes, it is the middle- category of “indifference” that is inflated since it includes respondents who are truly indifferent about immigration and those who select “indifference” because of social desirability reasons [@bagozzi2012mixture; @brown2020modelling].
 Further, in unordered polytomous variables of vote choice, for example, the baseline category is frequently inflated as it includes non-voters who abstain from voting in an election owing to temporary factors and routine non-voters who are disengaged from the political process [@campbell2008religion; @bagozzi2017distinguishing].
 Failing to account for such category inflation in discrete choice measures leads to model misspecification, biased estimates, and incorrect inferences.

-@dale2018estimation's ZiOP STATA command fits the Zero-Inflated Ordered Probit without correlated errors, while @xia2019gidm's gidm STATA command fits discrete choice models without correlated errors for inflated zero and other lower-category discrete outcomes.
-But there does not exist a comprehensive (e.g., Python) package that offers functions to estimate and assess the performance of inflated ordered probit models with correlated errors, the Middle-Inflated Ordered Probit, and inflated MNL models.
+[@dale2018estimation]'s `ZiOP` STATA command fits the Zero-Inflated Ordered Probit without correlated errors, while [@xia2019gidm]'s `digm` STATA command fits discrete choice models without correlated errors for inflated zero and other lower-category discrete outcomes.
+In contrast, `IDCeMPy` is a comprehensive Python package that offers researchers the possibility of estimating and assessing the performance of inflated ordered probit models with and without correlated errors, the Middle-Inflated Ordered Probit, and inflated MNL models.
+Its main forte is that it entirely depends on Python standard libraries such as NumPy, pandas, and SciPy, allowing it to be easily extensible and more efficient than the STATA packages mentioned above.

 # Package Architecture
 `IDCeMPy` provides functions to fit the Zero-Inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC model), and the Middle-Inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC).
-These models account for the inflated share of observations in either the zero or middle-category by combining a single binary “split-stage” probit equation with an ordered probit “outcome-stage” equation.
-Users can treat the error terms from these two equations as independent or correlated in the package’s estimation routines.
-`IDCeMPy` also includes functions to fit Generalized Inflated MNL models (GIMNL)—combining a logit split-stage equation, and a MNL outcome-stage equation—to account for the preponderant and heterogeneous share of observations in the baseline or other outcome categories in unordered polytomous outcome measures.
+These models account for the inflated share of observations in either the zero or middle- category by combining a single binary “split-stage” probit equation with an ordered probit “outcome-stage” equation.
+Users can treat the error terms from these two equations as independent or correlated in the package’s estimation routines. `IDCeMPy` also includes functions to fit Generalized Inflated MNL models (GIMNL)—combining a logit split-stage equation, and a MNL outcome-stage equation—to account for the preponderant and heterogeneous share of observations in the baseline or other outcome categories in unordered polytomous outcome measures.
 Combining two probability distributions by estimating two equations in each aforementioned model statistically addresses the inflated share of observations in an ordered or unordered choice category that results from distinct d.g.p’s.
 This ensures that each inflated discrete choice model in `IDCeMPy` avoids model misspecification and provides accurate estimates when evaluating inflated ordered and unordered polytomous dependent variables. `IDCeMPy` also provides functions to assess each included model’s goodness-of-fit, extract marginal effects, and conduct tests for model comparison.

+The ZIOP(C) models developed by [@harris2007zero] and [@Greene2010modeling] can assess, for instance, zero-inflation in ordered outcome measures of self-reported smoking behavior and accident injury-severity outcomes [@fountas2018analysis].
+In Public Health, Psychology and Biomedical research, survey response outcomes including disease severity, perceived depression level, or degree of pain are operationalized according to the None = 0, Mild = 1, Moderate = 2, and Severe = 3 ordered scale.
+The lowest outcome (None=0) of these ordered measures such as perceived depression level typically include an excessive share of observations that emerge from two
-The ZIOP(C) models can assess, for instance, zero-inflation in ordered outcome measures of self-reported smoking behavior [@harris2007zero], demand for health treatment [@greene2015inflated], and accident injury-severity outcomes [@fountas2018analysis].
-The MIOP(C) models can address middle-category inflation in, for example, ordered measures like monetary policy [@brown2020modelling] and attitudes towards European Union (EU) membership [@bagozzi2012mixture].
-The GIMNL models can evaluate inflated unordered polytomous outcome measures such as voter choice [@campbell2008religion] and consumer demand [@richards2018new].
+subpopulations: one group that has never experienced depression, and a second group that experienced clinical depression in the past but not during the assessed time-period analyzed in the survey questionnaire.
+The Zero-Inflated Ordered Probit model incorporated in the `iopmod` and `iopcmod`functions in `IDCeMPy` permits researchers to account for excessive zeros stemming from two populations in ordered measures such as perceived levels of depression, which leads to more accurate estimates.T he MIOP(C) models also estimated using the `iopmod` and `iopcmod` functions can address middle-category inflation in, for example, ordered measures like monetary policy [@brown2020modelling] and attitudes towards European Union (EU) membership [@bagozzi2012mixture].

-IDCeMPy contains the functions listed below to estimate the aforementioned inflated discrete choice models via MLE using Newton numerical optimization methods:
+Further, Multinomial Logit (MNL) models are applied to not just study vote choice [[@campbell2008religion; @bagozzi2017distinguishing], but to also assess transportation choice, environmental policy, and consumer demand in health and urban economics [@richards2018new].
+For instance, transportation choice for traveling to work by residents in large cities are often measured along the following unordered polytomous scale: “subway train or bus”, “bicycles”, “personal vehicle”, and “limousine.”
+The baseline category of this unordered polytomous scale contains excessive observations generated from two
+subpopulations: one group that uses subway trains or bus to save money, and the second group who use public transportation to protect the environment since using their personal vehicle contributes to pollution.
+Researchers can thus use the Baseline-Inflated MNL model [@bagozzi2017distinguishing] in the `imnlmod` function in IDCeMPy to account for excessive baseline category observations in unordered polytomous measures which leads to accurate inferences.

+A full discussion of the package’s functionality is available on the [documentation website](https://idcempy.readthedocs.io/en/latest/).
+The documentation is open- source and hosted by ReadTheDocs.
+Yet we provide below a brief survey of the main functions included in IDCeMPy, which are estimated via MLE using Newton numerical optimization methods.

 * `opmod`; `iopmod`; `iopcmod`: Fits the ordered probit model, the Zero-Inflated (ZIOP) and Middle-Inflated ordered probit (MIOP) models without correlated errors, and the ZIOPC and MIOPC models that incorporate correlated errors.